SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines: RN-Based Accuracy and Range Analysis

+Underflow conditions are met when its exponent falls below the minimum representable exponent for FP16.
+Specifically:

 where $b_\text{low}=15$ is the FP16 exponent bias.
-The probabilities are then:
+The probabilities for underflow and gradual underflow are then:

-As shown in Fig.~\ref{underflow_precision_bits}(a), underflow becomes significant when the offset exponent is small.
-If subnormals are not supported, the probability of gradual underflow exceeds 10\% at $E_\text{offset} = 0$.
-If subnormals are supported, significant underflow occurs only below $E_\text{offset} = -10$, approaching 100\% at $E_\text{offset} < -12$.
+As shown in Fig.~\ref{underflow_precision_bits}(a), underflow becomes a significant concern when the offset exponent of the original FP32 number is small.
+If subnormals are not supported by the hardware, the probability of gradual underflow exceeds 10\% at $E_\text{offset} = 0$.
+Conversely, if subnormals are supported, significant underflow occurs only below $E_\text{offset} = -10$, approaching 100\% at $E_\text{offset} < -12$.
+This analysis underscores the necessity of careful handling of small-magnitude numbers to preserve precision.